Tied Links: An invariant for tied links

 \section{An invariant for tied links}

 In order to define our invariant for tied links, we need to fix some notations.
 From now on we fix three indeterminates $u$, $z$ and $w$, and we set $A={\Bbb C }(u,z,w)$.

 Let us denote by $\T$ the set of oriented tied links diagrams.
-Notice that an invariant of tied links is a function from $ \T $ in $A$ that takes one constant value on each class of tie-isotopic links.
+Notice that an invariant of tied links is a function from $ \T $ in $A$ that takes one constant value on each class of tie--isotopic links.